-Coffee Plant has a busy coffee shop and an artisan roastery.
+Coffee Plant is currently offering an online/mail order only service.
 We specialise in pure arabica coffees which are both organic and Fairtrade.
 We supply retail and wholesale.
+Coffee Plant has a busy coffee shop and an artisan roastery.

 What we do

 Our coffee shop is located in the heart of London’s Portobello Road market and is open 7 days a week.
 We also have a considerable wholesale and mail order business.
 We roast in our factory a couple of miles away in Wembley and rush the coffee down to the shop twice weekly.
 We send coffee all over the UK and to nearby European countries.
 You can order online, or by phone.
 Wholesale customers: you can order on the phone or through the website where we can pre-set prices based on your turnover.

 In 1985, journalist Ian Henshall started roasting coffee literally on the street corner in Portobello Road, London, as a way of financing his magazine Outlook, which was launched in 1987.
 The Evening Standard ran a feature on the combined operation.
 The coffee took off somewhat more than the publishing.

 With a young family to take care of, Ian dropped Outlook but with support from New Internationalist, The Big Issue and others, he helped form INK, the umbrella organisation for the UK’s alternative press.
 At its pre-internet peak the INK joint subscription leaflet had a print run of 300,000.

 In 1997 the business moved to a shop near the street corner.
 The wholesale business took off after we identified a source of coffee that was both organic, Fairtrade and perfect for espresso.
 Today we believe we have the largest range of dual certified coffee in the UK.